Solgold (OTCMKTS:SLGGF) Shares Gap Up – Here’s Why

-Shares of Solgold PLC (OTCMKTS:SLGGF – Get Free Report) gapped up prior to trading on Tuesday .
-The stock had previously closed at $0.3799, but opened at $0.4030.
-Solgold shares last traded at $0.3950, with a volume of 52,531 shares trading hands.
+Shares of Solgold PLC (OTCMKTS:SLGGF – Get Free Report) gapped up prior to trading on Monday .
+The stock had previously closed at $0.3792, but opened at $0.4150.
+Solgold shares last traded at $0.4150, with a volume of 10,500 shares changing hands.

-Solgold (OTCMKTS:SLGGF – Get Free Report) last announced its earnings results on Friday, November 14th.
+Solgold (OTCMKTS:SLGGF – Get Free Report) last issued its quarterly earnings results on Friday, November 14th.
 The company reported ($0.01) EPS for the quarter.

 SolGold Plc, a mineral exploration and development company, explores for and develops mineral properties in Ecuador, Australia, Chile, and Solomon Islands.
 The company primarily explores for copper, gold, silver, and molybdenum deposits.
 Its flagship project is the Cascabel Project that covers an area of approximately 50 square kilometers located in Imbabura province, Northern Ecuador.